 According to Tieleman and others ( 2008) ILSs are most frequently found intracochlearly, often anteriorly between the basal and second turn.
 They are hyperintense on unenhanced T1-weighted images, enhance strongly after gadolinium administration, and are sharply circumscribed and hypointense on thin heavily T2-weighted 3D images.
 The scala tympani is more frequently or more extensively involved than the scala vestibuli.
 In Tielman's record review, growth was seen from the scala tympani into the scala vestibuli and from the scala vestibuli to the saccule and vice versa. and .
 Cochlear ILSs most often originated in the scala tympani and only later grew into the scala vestibuli.
 Growth occurred from the cochlea into the vestibule or vice versa through the anatomic open connection between the perilymphatic spaces in the scala vestibuli and around the saccule.
 (Tielman et al, 2008).

-These tumors grow very slowly (only 1 mm/year), and as conservative management is usually appropriate (see below for comments regarding surgery and radiation), it is reasonable to attempt to use medical management for these situations.
+These tumors grow very slowly (only 1 mm/year, or even less), and as conservative management is usually appropriate (see below for comments regarding surgery and radiation), it is reasonable to attempt to use medical management for these situations.
 Hearing can often be helped with hearing aids.
 Dizziness can be treated with vestibular suppressants and vestibular rehabilitation.